-When visiting Oman, public holidays and the weekend are different from those in ‘western’ countries.
+When visiting Oman, Holidays in Oman such as public holidays and the weekend are different from those in ‘western’ countries.
 Read on www.TonyWalsh.me

 Church services are held on Friday, as well as Sunday, as Friday is the day most of the congregation will be able to attend.